Aliases for PRKCZ Gene

 Previous GeneCards Identifiers for PRKCZ Gene

 Protein kinase C (PKC) zeta is a member of the PKC family of serine/threonine kinases which are involved in a variety of cellular processes such as proliferation, differentiation and secretion.
 Unlike the classical PKC isoenzymes which are calcium-dependent, PKC zeta exhibits a kinase activity which is independent of calcium and diacylglycerol but not of phosphatidylserine.
 Furthermore, it is insensitive to typical PKC inhibitors and cannot be activated by phorbol ester.
 Unlike the classical PKC isoenzymes, it has only a single zinc finger module.
 These structural and biochemical properties indicate that the zeta subspecies is related to, but distinct from other isoenzymes of PKC.
 Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PRKCZ Gene

-PRKCZ (Protein Kinase C, Zeta) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
+PRKCZ (Protein Kinase C Zeta) is a Protein Coding gene.
+Diseases associated with PRKCZ include myofibrillar myopathy and chromosome 1p36 deletion syndrome.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKCB.

 UniProtKB/Swiss-Prot for PRKCZ Gene